Pithikos/rest-framework-roles/README.md

   - Role-based declarative permissions protecting views.
   - Least privilege by default.
-  - Guarding of view redirections, protecting you from accidentally exposing an endpoint.
+  - Re-use existing views with redirections, without worrying about security compromise.
   - Backwards compativility with DRF's `permission_classes`.
   - Decoupling and abstracting all permission logic away from your models and views.